-Inquiries regarding compliance with Title IX, or any other basis prohibited by state or federal nondiscrimination laws, may be addressed to Ms. Jerilee DiLalla, Assistant Superintendent for Human Resources, 40 Allen Street, Brockport, NY, 14420.
-Telephone: (585) 637-1912.
+Inquiries regarding compliance with Title IX, or any other basis prohibited by state or federal nondiscrimination laws, may be addressed to Ms. Jerilee Gulino, Assistant Superintendent for Human Resources, upon request.
+This document can also be reproduced in large print.